marcob79/helm/README.md

 ```

 ## Installing SSL
-By default, a self-singed certificate comes in the Ant Media Server Kubernetes structure that you install with Helm.
+By default, a self-signed certificate comes in the Ant Media Server Kubernetes structure that you install with Helm.

 #### Custom Certificate
 you can replace it with your own certificate as below or follow the steps below for Let's Encrypt.